High school credit recovery, GED preparation, college prep, and experiential learning

 JRT graduates are eligible to apply for our three-year comprehensive career and college support program.
 Each participating youth is assigned to a PAVE Employment Specialist, who provides support and connects them to appropriate services, including paid work experiences, financial assistance with occupational trainings and licenses, access to interview clothes and transportation assistance, and one-on-one job and post-secondary assistance and support.

 JRT graduates and youth participating in other New Avenues programs receive group and/or individual mentoring from members of the business community as they set goals and explore career and educational opportunities.

 Real-world work experience for youth and revenue for New Avenues

-New Avenues owns two Ben & Jerry’s PartnerShop franchises (at Pioneer Courthouse Square and on the Portland State University campus), the screen-printing business New Avenues INK, and Nourish food cart- these social purpose enterprises that provide job training, work experience, and wages for foster, at-risk, and homeless youth while generating funds for New Avenues.
+New Avenues owns two Ben & Jerry’s PartnerShop franchises (at Pioneer Courthouse Square and on the Portland State University campus), the screen-printing business New Avenues INK, and dfrntpigeon – an online apparel brand.
+These social purpose enterprises that provide job training, work experience, and wages for foster, at-risk, and homeless youth while generating funds for New Avenues.
 In addition to learning “soft” skills through their work experiences (teamwork, attention to detail, efficiency, multitasking, and more), youth employed by our enterprises have the opportunity to develop marketable skills in the areas of customer service, cost-of-goods management, inventory, marketing and social media, basic accounting and finance, and more.
 Roles are tailored to specific individual need, interest, and ability, with the goal of positioning youth for success in securing long-term employment and achieving self-sufficiency.
 We offer a combination of shorter-term employment (1-3 months, with some variation) and longer-term employment (9-12 months, sometimes longer), depending on the position, each youth’s case plan, and available opportunities.